5 ways you can support your employees' mental health

 1. Pledge to change the stigma

 Your first step is to make the most of online help and guidance and sign up to an industry-recognised support service.
-Charities like Time to Change and Mind provide invaluable guidance to mental health sufferers, their families and carers.
+Charities like Mind provide invaluable guidance to mental health sufferers & those who support them.

-It makes sense.
-Through pledging your commitment, you're creating the foundations for a safe, stigma-free environment, where your employees understand that you believe their health and wellbeing not only matters but comes first.
+Through pledging your commitment, you're creating the foundations for a safe, stigma-free environment, where your employees understand that you believe their health & wellbeing matters.

-By committing to take mental health disorders such as anxiety, stress and workplace depression seriously, you'll encourage respect and improve trust from your employees.
-It takes a great deal of guts to speak up about mental ill-health in the office environment and an even greater bravery to ask for help.
+By committing to take mental health conditions such as anxiety, stress and workplace depression seriously, you'll encourage respect and improve trust from your employees.

 2. Understand your people

 Great business starts on the inside and it's your people who are fundamental to everyday working and growth.
-The healthier your team are, the healthier the business.
-But can you honestly say that you can spot the signs of workplace depressions on an individual basis?
+The healthier your team are, the healthier the business is.
+But can you honestly say that you can spot the signs of depression in the workplace?

-It all starts with understanding your people and team.
-Create a safe environment and take the time to get to know your employees and you’ll become more alert to shifts in mood or behaviour.
+It all starts with understanding your people.
+Create a safe environment and take the time to get to know your employees and you’ll become more aware of shifts in mood or behaviour - you'll know what's normal for your team.

 Use HR software to keep track of absence patterns and one-to-one notes and you’ll have an accessible source of information to support your observations.